 - Encourage members to self-refer by calling the Customer Service Department!
 We encourage providers to inform members that health education services are available free of charge.
 Members can call the Customer Service Department at 1-800-260-2055 to self-refer to a class or to ask questions about available services.
 The Customer Service telephone number is located on the member's SCFHP ID card.
-Customer Service Representatives are available Monday through Friday from 8:00 AM to 8:00 PM, holidays included. - Call the referral into the Customer Service Department.
+Customer Service Representatives are available Monday through Friday from 8:00 AM to 8:00 PM, holidays included.

+- Call the referral into the Customer Service Department.
 You may submit a referral via telephone by calling the Customer Service Department at 1-800-260-2055.
 While a provider referral is normally not required for most classes, SCFHP Health Education accepts referrals when providers prefer SCFHP reaches out to the patient directly.
 Please be prepared to provide the following information:

-- Patient's name
+- o Patient's name

-- Patient's SCFHP member ID number
+- o Patient's SCFHP member ID number

-- o Patient's phone number
+- Patient's phone number

-- Provider's name
+- o Provider's name

 - o Provider's phone number

-- Provider's fax number
+- o Provider's fax number

 - Health education service(s) requested

+- Complete and submit the Health Education Referral Form.
+This form can be found here, in the Provider Forms & Documents section.
+The form is easy to use, so office staff can assist with its completion and fax it to the Health Education Department.
+All instructions are detailed on the form.
+An electronic version of the form is also available on Provider Link.
+The following information is required:

-- - o Patient's name
+- o Patient's name

-- o Patient's SCFHP member ID number
+- Patient's SCFHP member ID number

-- o Patient's phone number
+- Patient's phone number

-- Provider's name
+- o Provider's name

 - Provider's phone number

 - Provider's fax number

 - Health education service(s) requested

 - Additional services:

 - Members can request an in-person interpreter if we do not have a class available in their preferred language.

 - Members can request transportation services to most health education classes by calling our Customer Service line (5 business days' advance notice is required).